ZhizhengSunAI/MOCOLNet/README.md

 # MOCOLNet: A Momentum Contrastive Learning Network for Multimodal Aspect-Level Sentiment Analysis
-The code of MOCOLNet will be released in the future.
+The source code will be available afte the corresponding paper (Under Review Now) is accepted.